GerrySeidman/rectangles/as/base-vm.md

 ## Approach

-For this test environment, we will be setting up a all VMs in VirtualBox VMs on your local laptop.
+For this test environment, we will be setting up a all VMs as VirtualBox VMs on the local laptop.

 We will first create a "Stem Cell" VM image.
 This will be the basis for all the VMs we are using.
 They will be VirtualBox "link cloned" from this Stem image which has the common preparation before any machine specific setup.

 	Eventually we want to automate this with Vagrant and Ansible (or other such tools).

-The set up for the base image to clone will have
+The Stem Image will be configured with

 * Ubuntu 16.04
-* The Virtual Box Network and a base Network
+* A Host-Only adapter for a local private network shared by the VMs and the Host machine.
+Each VM will have a unique static IP address ( see [clusterOverview.md]
+* A NAT Network adapter with access to the internet and an IP address obtained via DHCP.
+This would not be

 ## Linux Version